skyline75489/pythondirector/README.txt

   the scheduler and the administrative interface to mean 'listen on all interfaces'.
 Considerably more obvious than '0.0.0.0'.
 Thanks to Andrew Sydelko for the idea.
-- New "leastconnsrr" scheduler - this is leastconns, with a roundrobin as well.
+- New "leastconnsrr" scheduler - this is leastconns, with a round-robin as well.
 Previously, leastconns would keep the list of hosts sorted, which often meant one system got beaten up pretty badly.
-- Twisted backend group selection works again.
+- Twisted back-end group selection works again.
 - The client address is now passed to the scheduler's getHost() method.
-  This allows the creation of "sticky" schedulers, where a client is (by preference) sent to the same backend server.
+  This allows the creation of "sticky" schedulers, where a client is (by preference) sent to the same back-end server.
 The factory function for schedulers will change to allow things like "roundrobin,sticky".

 Changes from 0.0.5 to 0.0.6:

-- fixed an error in the (hopefully rare) case where all backend servers are down.
+- fixed an error in the (hopefully rare) case where all back-end servers are down.
-- the main script uses resource.setrlimit() to boost the number of open filedescriptors (solaris has stupidly low defaults)
+- the main script uses resource.setrlimit() to boost the number of open file descriptors (Solaris, HP-UX and other oddball Unixes have stupidly low defaults)
-- when all backend servers are down, the manager thread goes into a much more aggressive mode re-adding them.
+- when all back-end servers are down, the manager thread goes into a much more aggressive mode re-adding them.
 - handle comments in the config file

 Changes from 0.0.4 to 0.0.5:

-- bunch of bugfixes to the logging
+- bunch of bug fixes to the logging
 - re-implemented the networking code using the 'twisted' framework (a simple loopback test: asyncore based pydir: